qmk/qmk_firmware/docs/understanding_qmk.md

 Notice how the second block of our `LAYOUT()` macro matches the Matrix Scanning array above?
 This macro is what will map the matrix scanning array to keycodes.
 However, if you look at a 17 key numpad you'll notice that it has 3 places where the matrix could have a switch but doesn't, due to larger keys.
 We have populated those spaces with `KC_NO` so that our keymap definition doesn't have to.

-You can also use this macro to handle unusual matrix layouts, for example the [Clueboard rev 2](https://github.com/qmk/qmk_firmware/blob/325da02e57fe7374e77b82cb00360ba45167e25c/keyboards/clueboard/66/rev2/rev2.h).
+You can also use this macro to handle unusual matrix layouts, for example the [Alice](https://github.com/qmk/qmk_firmware/blob/325da02e57fe7374e77b82cb00360ba45167e25c/keyboards/sneakbox/aliceclone/aliceclone.h#L24).
 Explaining that is outside the scope of this document.

 ##### Keycode Assignment